stacks-network/stacks-core/api/api_v1.md

 dkim_pubkey

 #### description:
-Retrieves a DKIM public key for given domain.
+Retrieves a DKIM public key for given domain, using the "blockchainid._domainkey" subdomain DNS record.

 #### response_description:
 Returns a DKIM public key.